 Read the Autumn Native Notes, our native plant garden newsletter

 Location: Visitor Center Parking Lot

 The Hawk Mountain Native Plant Sale features helpful volunteers, a strong educational component, and an incredible mix of native trees, shrubs, vines, grasses, ferns and flowers.
-The sale is scheduled during the best time to plant, well after fear of frost.
 Come browse or buy, and learn more about the importance of natives.

 Butterfly weed (Asclepias tuberosa)

 Centrally located between the Visitor Center, parking area and trailhead entrance, the two-acre Native Plant Garden boasts more than 250 species of native flowers, trees, shrubs, grasses and vines which attract more than 40 species of butterflies and countless birds.
 In the pond can be seen painted turtles, frogs and newst, as well as dragonflies and damselflies.
 A bird blind overlooks a second, smaller pond, with meadow in rear.
 Discreet sitting areas encourage lingering.

 A dedicated group of garden volunteers led by Caretaker Ryan Beltz helps to tend and improve the garden.
 A work area that includes composting, storage and potting stations as well as modest greenhouse allows our team to propagate natives for sale, for use in the garden, and also for select native garden projects in the local community.